JacobChristen7/Portfolio/README.md

 ## About Me

 I am a collabritave and possitive upcoming QA.
-I love automation and would love to gain hand-on expeirence using the knowlage and skills i've obtained.
+I love automation and would appreciate gaining hand-on expeirence using the knowlage and skills i've obtained.

 Most of what i've learned comes from taking online and in-person courses from Mountainland University.